 The DraftKings Sportsbook is now live in New Jersey.
 Visit the DraftKings Sportsbook mobile app here for full details.

-On Wednesday, Illinois legislators gathered in Springfield for a second hearing on sports betting.
+On Wednesday, Illinois gambling legislators gathered in Springfield for a second hearing on sports betting.

 The first hearing back in August got the ball rolling, but this hearing began to deepen understanding.
 One big takeaway is that these politicians are in no rush to legalize sports betting.
 This isn’t a race, but it is beginning to look like they might get there in the end.

 The ad hoc committee was formed from two House sub-committees.
 The spur for the hearing is the 2017 S7 bill, which originally looked only at authorizing a new casino.
 The bill has expanded and now includes space for Illinois online sportsbooks, online casino and poker, daily fantasy sports and other forms of gambling.

 The state Senate has twice passed previous versions of gambling bills, so the key constituency that has to be convinced is the Illinois House of Representatives.